-On March 27, 2020, Congress passed and the President signed into law the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-The \$2.2 trillion act, which is the most expensive legislation ever passed by Congress, was an effort to support and stabilize the economy during the COVID-19 pandemic.
-While much of the CARES Act does not have a tax impact, the Act did make numerous changes to the income tax in the form of tax relief and tax incentives for individuals and businesses impacted by the pandemic.
-This update memorandum provides a brief summary of those changes, as well as other recent tax developments, relevant to the contents of our casebook, THE FUNDAMENTALS OF FEDERAL TAXATION: PROBLEMS AND MATERIALS (5th ed.
-2018).
+In March 2020, Congress passed and the President signed into law the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+The \$2.2 trillion act, which was the most expensive legislation ever passed by Congress, was an effort to support and stabilize the economy during the COVID-19 pandemic.
+While much of the CARES Act did not have a tax impact, the Act did make numerous changes to the income tax in the form of tax relief and tax incentives for individuals and businesses impacted by the pandemic.